-Of course, all of these activities are generalized and it is obvious that depending on your business model, the task-list will be adjusted in one way or another.
+Of course, all of these activities are generalized and it is obvious that depending on your business model, the task list will be adjusted in one way or another.

 What You Need to Look for in a Salesforce Admin

-Now that we’ve covered general responsibilities of a typical Salesforce administrator, we can look at how you should pick the right person for this job.
+Now that we’ve covered the general responsibilities of a typical Salesforce administrator, we can look at how you should pick the right person for this job.
 First, let’s start with simple and discuss what NOT to do.

 - Don’t pick a member of your IT department.
 This is the most typical mistake that organizations make when implementing CRM.
 Sure, the CRM is a technology and your IT people will most definitely be able to manage it from a technical side.
 However, your administrator has to be very familiar with your sales cycle and the team who runs sales.
 Non-techy people can go through the Salesforce admin certification guide and be fully trained to manage the CRM.
-The role of an admin is less about coding and more facilitating the needs of your marketing and sales departments.
+The role of an admin is less about coding and more about facilitating the needs of your marketing and sales departments.